DrewCam/CYB6009-Data-Analysis-and-Visualisation/Assignment 01/Report copy.md

 Outline and justify which (if any) of the features can help to distinguish Malicious events.

-## (v)
+## Dimension Identification

+Based on the results from parts (iii) to (iv), describe which dimension (choose just one) can assist with the identification of Malicious events

-The folowing plots show the density of the data points for PC1 and PC2.
-We can see that PC1 Offers better seperation between Malicious and Non-Malicious events.
+The following plots show the density of the data points for PC1 and PC2.
+We can see that PC1 Offers better separation between Malicious and Non-Malicious events.
 PC2 on the other hand has significant overlap of malicious and non-malicious points.

 ![Density PC1](./density_pc1_plot.png)
 > Figure 6 - Density plot of PC1